 You have the right of access to the data that we hold about you and to receive a copy.
 Parents may access their child’s records if this is in the child’s best interests and not contrary to a competent child’s wishes.
 Formal applications for access must be in writing to The Smile Studios.

-First request is for free but any repeated requests might be charged at a fee for access of up to £10 (for records held on computer) or £50 (for those held manually or for computer-held records with non-computer radiographs).
+The first request is for free but any repeated requests might be charged at a fee for access of up to £10 (for records held on the computer) or £50 (for those held manually or for computer-held records with non-computer radiographs).
 We will provide a copy of the record within 40 days of receipt of the request and fee (where payable) and an explanation of your record should you require it.

 If you do not agree

 If you do not wish personal data that we hold about you to be disclosed or used in the way that is described in this Code of Practice, please discuss the matter with your dentist.
 You have the right to object, but this may affect our ability to provide you with dental care.